Fourth Subsistence Marketplaces Conference

-For a more detailed description of conference accomodations and a list of nearby hotels, click here.
+For a more detailed description of conference accommodations and a list of nearby hotels, click here.

 Local accommodations will be made for those who indicate that they required housing during registration (subject to availability).
 Information about housing and alternatives is available on the website.

-*Please note, accomodations for this event are only available for the nights of July 27th and July 28th.
+*Please note, accommodations for this event are only available for the nights of July 27th and July 28th.

 For a full description of conference parking, click here.